CyberDem0n/pg_streampack/README.md

 Negotiation
 -----------

-`pg_streampack` only compresses replication stream messages when both the server and the client explicitly agree.
+`pg_streampack` only compresses replication stream messages when both sides explicitly agree.
-There is no new network handshake or protocol command; instead, negotiation happens by sending `-c pg_streampack.requested=$pg_streampack.compression` via connection `options` if `pg_streampack.compression` GUC is set and valid.
+There is no new network handshake or protocol command; instead, negotiation happens by sending `-c pg_streampack.requested=<algorithms>` via connection `options`.
-Upstream server prefers the algorithm which is earlier in the list recieved via `pg_streampack.requested` GUC.
-If either side doesn’t “opt in”, replication messages stay exactly as PostgreSQL normally sends them.
+The downstream (standby or logical subscriber) sends a list of supported algorithms (configured using `pg_streampack.compression` GUC) as a `pg_streampack.requested` GUC.
+The upstream (primary or publisher) chooses the first algorithm from the list that it also has enabled in its own `pg_streampack.compression` list.
+If no common algorithm is found, replication proceeds **uncompressed** (no error) with the original PostgreSQL replication messages format.
-The receiver detects compression by inspecting a flag bit in the `XLogData` header.
+The receiver/subscriber detects compression by inspecting a flag bit in the `XLogData` header.

 On-the-Wire Protocol Format Changes
 -----------------------------------